Karbi people: Clan

 The Karbis are a patrilineal society.
 They are composed of five major clans or Kur.
-They are Engti (Lijang), Terang (Hanjang), Enghee (Ejang), Teron (Kronjang) and Timung (Tungjang) which are again divided into many sub-clans.
+They are Engti (Lijang), Terang (Hanjang), Enghee (Ejang), Teron (Kronjang) and Timung (Tungjang) which are again divided into many sub-clans such as Tisso, Rongpi, Bey and others.

 Marriage

 Clans in Karbi are exogamous, in other words, marriages between members of the same clan are not allowed because they are considered brothers and sisters among themselves.
 Cousin Marriage (in-laws, Mother & Father side) is highly favoured and so is a love marriage.
 Arranged marriages are rarely seen in modern Karbi society.
 After marriage, neither the bride nor the groom changes their surname i.e. they retain their original surname.
 Due to the same reason, a member of the same clan cannot marry each other.
 The children of the couple would inherit the surname of their father.
 The notion of Dowry doesn't exist in Karbi, as well as in the indigenous people of Northeast India region.